ebi-uniprot/uniprot-manual/help/retrieve_sets.md

   - Choosing the option `FASTA (canonical and isoform)` allows retrieval of all canonical sequences plus all manually reviewed isoform sequences described within UniProtKB/Swiss-Prot.
 These manually reviewed isoform sequences are available as distinct sequences in FASTA format only within this expanded downloadable set.
   - Choosing `Tab-separated` or `Excel` allows retrieval of your search result table reflecting the columns you have [chosen to include](https://www.uniprot.org/help/customize).

-To automate the above, please read the section [Downloading data at every UniProt release](https://www.uniprot.org/help/api_downloading) of our [Programmatic access](https://www.uniprot.org/help/api) documentation.
+To automate the above, please read our [Programmatic access](https://www.uniprot.org/help/api) documentation.

 ## Retrieving sequences from the FTP site